 Convening faculty generally lead each live session.
 Contributing faculty typically contribute in one of the live course sessions.
 Course resources address the work of both convening and contributing faculty.

 Meridian has institutional and federal financial aid options for our graduate degree programs.
-This public online course does not have financial aid or payment plans available.
+This open enrollment course does not have financial aid or payment plans available.